sendsmaily/smaily-prestashop-module/.github/pull_request_template.md

 **After PR merge**

 - [ ] Released new version in GitHub
-- [ ] Updated plugin on the Prestashop marketplace
+- [ ] Updated plugin on the Prestashop Addons Marketplace
 - [ ] Pinged code owners to inform marketing about new version